Consequences for the aviation value chain and impacts on travellers.

 The aviation sector is growing at an incredible rate.
 Economy, industry and travellers are enjoying the benefits.
 The image of aviation, however, is under tremendous pressure.
 Cheap tickets and an ever increasing demand for air transport, are inevitably leading to a substantial growth of aviation and airports causing increased CO2 emissions and negative effects on the living environment.
 These developments suggest that it is time for a debate on the future and growth of the sector.

 During the symposium several inspiring speakers will share their views on the development of the aviation industry.
 We are proud to announce Dick Benschop, CEO of Amsterdam Airport Schiphol, as our keynote speaker.

-14.30–14.40 Welcome by Elisabeth Minnemann, President of the Executive Board of Breda University of Applied Sciences
+14.30–14.40 Welcome by Elisabeth Minnemann, President of Breda University of Applied Sciences

 17.30–18.30 Drinks and bites

 The symposium will be held in English for the first time and is free of charge.